indiatoryy/toronto-shelter-demand/README.md

 Let's Solve It (2024)

-Project by Nida Copty, Tom Nguyen, and India Tory
+Project by Nida, Tom, India, and Emily

 ## Problem Statement